MosesSupposes/Purescript-By-Example/text/chapter8.md

 But as is true in JavaScript, this can quickly get out of hand and result in "callback hell".

-The `Aff` monad solves this problem similar to how `Promise` solves it in JavaScript, and there is a great library called `purescript-aff-promise` that provides interop with JavaScript `Promise`.
+The `Aff` monad solves this problem similar to how `Promise` solves it in JavaScript, and there is a great library called `aff-promise` that provides interop with JavaScript `Promise`.

 ## Effect to Aff and Aff to Effect